 While you compromise on food, do not compromise on nutrition.
 The fruits, salads, wheat bread and pizza slices are comparatively cheaper.
 For an instance, a box full of tofu, lettuce, meat (ham/pork/beef/chicken slice), olives, tomatoes, and some local leaves cost 1-2 Euros in the supermarkets in Spain.
 Even pure vegetarian salads are available.
 The prices might differ from a country to other.
 Anything in a supermarket is surely cheaper than in restaurants (Even alcohol).
 (Written in 2018)

 However, if you are a foodie then you must keep a budget of 300-400 Euros just for the food because the aroma of a freshly baked cake or deliciously garnished and showcased local food would surely make you lose the control over your mind.
 (I have spent maximum on those pastries, ice-creams, and chocolates)

 Note: Though most of the European cities have Indian, Bangladeshi and Pakistani restaurants, they might cost you your day’s salary.

 Chuck the Bottle, Save a Euro

-Thus, traveling to Europe may not be as cheap as traveling in Asia but it can definitely be cheaper than those packages quoted by the travel agencies.
+Thus, travelling to Europe may not be as cheap as travelling in Asia but it can definitely be cheaper than those packages quoted by the travel agencies.